CousinoMath/blog/blog/hw-digit-lec-notes-1.md

 online and prior to class has intrigued from the beginning.
 First, I tried recording lectures and posting them to
 [my YouTube channel][7].
-But with the available version of Blackboard, I couldn&rsquo;t track specifically which students were watching the videos.
+But with the available version of Blackboard, I couldn’t track specifically which students were watching the videos.
 This was bad for me as a teacher and as a math education data miner.
 Typing up lecture notes in Microsoft Word or OneNote would be ~~too time consuming due to all the equations and graphs that